Tina Arena: Personal life

-During her career, Arena has lived in the United States, France and the United Kingdom.
+Throughout her career, Arena has lived variously in the United States, France and the United Kingdom.

-In December 1995, Arena married her then-manager, Ralph Carr, who had been her manager since 1992.
-Their divorce was finalised in 1999, while they settled their financial and contractual matters in February 2002.
+In December 1995, Arena married Ralph Carr, who had been her manager since 1992.
+Their divorce was finalised in 1999, and they settled financial and contractual matters in February 2002.

 In the late 1990s, Arena relocated from Australia to live in Paris, France.
-In 2000, Arena met the French artist Vincent Mancini with whom she has a son, Gabriel Joseph Mancini, born in 2005.
+In 2000, Arena met the French artist Vincent Mancini, with whom she has a son, Gabriel Joseph Mancini, born in 2005.

-In 2012, Arena and her family moved from Paris to Melbourne, Victoria.
-With her partner Vincent Mancini and their son, she moved back, full-time, at the end of October 2012, after almost two decades living in France and London.
+In October 2012, after almost two decades of living in France and London, Arena, together with Mancini and their son, moved back to Melbourne from Paris.

-In 2019, Arena stated to MOZA Music, "I've been fortunate to have been around the pre-digital world.
+In 2019, Arena told MOZA Music, "I've been fortunate to have been around the pre-digital world.
 My story's unique, I'm aware of that and don't take it for granted.
 How do I define success?
 I define it by the fact that I'm still around; and that I've managed to survive".